-Organizations who discriminate in any way against people based on the protected grounds listed above will not be funded by OTF.
-This includes but is not limited to direct actions, and organization materials, website, and publications that promote or communicate discriminatory treatment on any grounds listed above.
-Initiatives will not be funded if the staffing requirements, program content or participant eligibility are restricted in ways contrary to this policy.
+This includes but is not limited to direct actions, and organization materials, website, and publications that promote or communicate discriminatory treatment on any protected grounds listed above.

-OTF requires that all grant applicants confirm that they will follow this policy, not discriminate in any of their practices, and operate in an inclusive way.
+All grant applicants and grantees are required to confirm that they will follow this policy, not discriminate in any of their practices, and operate in an inclusive way.

-Organizations with limited affiliations that are registered charities or incorporated not-for-profits are eligible to receive OTF grants for the delivery of programs or services, so long as those organizations do not engage in discriminatory practices as defined in this policy.
+Organizations with limited affiliations including faith-based groups and religious entities, that are registered charities or incorporated not-for-profits are eligible to receive OTF grants so long as the funded programs or services are not religious, do not include a requirement to participate in any dimensions of faith and do not engage in discriminatory practices as defined in the OHRC.

-Religious freedom is an important human right in Ontario.
-However, as a public agency, OTF cannot use public funds to support organizations whose practices do not treat everyone with the dignity and fairness they are entitled to; nor can OTF fund organizations who seek to limit the legitimate legal rights and activities of people.
+As a public agency, OTF is committed to using public funds to support initiatives that treat everyone with the dignity and fairness they are entitled to and that do not limit the legitimate legal rights and activities of people.